 The highest tribute I can pay to those Americans who died in the line of military duty, on this Memorial Day, is not that they selflessly sacrificed for their country.
 Self-sacrifice is not a virtue in my value system.
 It is an insult, because that would mean that their country and what it stands for was irrelevant to them; that they had no personal, selfish interest in it; that they were not passionate about their service; that they were indifferent toward America's enemies; that it made no difference to them whether they returned to live in freedom or to live in slavery; that they lacked self-esteem.

 Freedom is thoroughly egoistic, because it leaves individuals alone to pursue their own goals, values, and happiness.
 It follows that to fight for freedom is thoroughly egoistic.
 If American soldiers fight for freedom, then the highest tribute I can pay to those who perished in that cause is to say that they were cut from the mold of the Founding Fathers; that they did not set out to die for their country but rather that they set out to fight for the only values under which they desired to live—that radical set of ideals that is the United States of America.

 In honor of those who perished fighting for the American cause, and to all of America’s service men and women past and present:

-Thank you for your service in defense of American ideals, for your desire to live in freedom, and for your fierce determination to accept no substitute.
+Thank you for your service in defense of American ideals, for the self-esteem that motivatwes you, for your desire to live in freedom, and for your fierce determination to accept no substitute.

 Happy Memorial Day!